threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 #### - flag

-* check if user has 300 credit, if yes give the flag
+* Check if the user has 300 credits; if so, give the flag

 ```rust
 pub async fn flag(